 OK, so now that we decided which keywords we’re going to aim for, let’s set our new page to reflect that.

-Pages on the internet are built of HTML, which is basically a set of tags that tell the browser how to show them.
-For example, a window title is written as <title>some title</title>.
+Pages on the internet are coded in HTML, which is a set of tags that tell the browser how to show them.
+For example, a window title is written as <title>some title</title>

 We can see how a page is built by right click>” view source” on it.
 So, if you are writing the code for the page, or have access to that, you can inspect the HTML.

 It is also a good idea to also have the targeted keyword mentioned inside the page text a few times.
-Don’t overdo it, Google is not stupid.
-Just have it there.
+But don’t overdo it; Google is not stupid.
+Just have it there

 We need to be careful about link building.